psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-At the licensing day of 1854, another establishment, the landlord of the "Race Horse", was also cautioned for similar reasons.
+At the licensing day of 1854, another establishment, the landlord of the "Race Horse" in the Corn Market, was also cautioned for similar reasons.

 ````{admonition} Cautioned in consequence of complaints, August 1854
 :class: dropdown